Life As a Health Educator

 Is There Job Demand for Health Educators?

-There were about 61,000 jobs for Health Educator in 2016 (in the United States).
+In the United States, there were 61,000 jobs for Health Educator in 2016.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,900 new jobs for Health Educator by 2026.
-The BLS estimates 8,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 8,700 job openings in this field each year.

 The states with the most job growth for Health Educator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maryland, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.